classeur/classeur/src/docs/markdownCheatSheet.md

 # Tables

-Create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`.
+Create tables by assembling a list of words and dividing them with hyphens (for the first row), and then separating each column with a pipe.

 First Header  | Second Header
 ------------- | -------------